Eduardo Xol: Early life and education

 Eduardo Torres Xol was born in Los Angeles on February 19, 1966.
 He was the oldest son of Eduardo and Mirna Torres.
-Xol grew up in East Los Angeles, California.
+Xol grew up in Montebello, California.
 His younger siblings are Mónica Cajayon and Ernesto Torres.

+Eduardo attended Potrero Heights Elementary School, Macy Intermediate School and Schurr High School graduating in 1984.

 Xol was one of the youngest musicians to be scouted and selected to perform with the Los Angeles Philharmonic Orchestra at the age of ten.
 By age 13, at the request of the National Conservatory of Music of Mexico, he also traveled on an exchange program to give a series of piano recitals.

 During his teens, Xol joined the Brand New Theatre to perform at The Palm Beach Club in Cannes, France.
 It was during this time that Xol made his feature film debut in Zoot Suit with Edward James Olmos while dancing with the Mexican Dance Theatre of Los Angeles.
 He enrolled in the University of California, Los Angeles theatre program.
 While there, Xol directed and produced several musical theatre comedy revues, which toured throughout the United States.